tans/momo/README.md

 ![logo](/public/img/logo.png)

-simple , fast mongodb data viewer and analyzer , dev for personal or small business project
+super *fast* mongodb data viewer and analyzer , dev for personal or small business project

 momo is a web applicaiton, you can install it in your server or computer.